Local-global principles for homogeneous spaces over some two-dimensional geometric global fields

 Then, if one forgets its group structure, $\cal F$ corresponds to an $M$-torsor over the scheme $G$.
 By \cite[Exp.~8, Prop.~5.1]{SGA7}, we know that $H^1(G,\bb Z)=0$ and hence, since $M$ is locally free and finitely generated, $H^1(G,M)=0$ up to taking a finite extension of $K$.
 Since representability can be checked over a finite extension (once again by Yoneda's Lemma), this tells us that $\cal F$ is represented by a $K$-scheme $F$ (which is a $K$-form of $M\times G$).
 Thus we have an exact sequence of $K$-group-\emph{schemes}

 from where we get a new exact sequence of group sheaves

 Once again, since $T$ is an affine group-scheme, \cite[III.4, Prop.~1.9]{DG} tells us that $\cal E'$ is in fact a scheme $E'$ and hence a $K$-group.
-But now, since $M$ is discrete, it suffices to define $E$ as the neutral connected component of $E'$, which clearly fits into an exact sequence
+But now, since $M$ is discrete, it suffices to define $E$ as the identity component of $E'$, which clearly fits into an exact sequence

 Since $E\subset E'$ is a subgroup of $\underline{\aut}_X^T(Z)$, it is immediate then to check that $E$ acts on $Z$ and that $Z\to X$ is an $E$-torsor.